amueller/futurepast/README.md

 # futurepast
-Deprecation tools for Python (and humans)
+Deprecation tools for Python (and humans).
+This is rant masquerading as a package.

 ## What are deprecations?